GoogleChrome/web.dev/content/fast/using-lighthouse-ci-to-set-a-performance-budget/index.md

 collaborator status.
 In the meantime, you also need to add another key to your project's environment variables on Travis.
-[Leave your email here](https://docs.google.com/forms/d/e/1FAIpQLSdIc3QNIMn7bBMgl2cfxmmo6wGBlUpdLGxjB_ml464t9eCg_A/viewform), and you'll get a Lighthouse CI key in your inbox. 📬
+[Leave your email here](https://docs.google.com/forms/d/e/1FAIpQLSdIc3QNIMn7bBMgl2cfxmmo6wGBlUpdLGxjB_ml464t9eCg_A/viewform), and you'll get a Lighthouse Bot key in your inbox. 📬

 On Travis, add this key as an environment variable and name it `LIGHTHOUSE_API_KEY`: